giorgigutsaevi/Makers-Learning-Portfolio/Week4.md

 ### Weekend Project - Chitter App (Twitter clone)
 #### [Chitter App Repo here](https://github.com/giorgigutsaevi/chitter-challenge)
-Completed **Chitter App**,a simplified clone of Twitter
+Completed **Chitter App**, a simplified clone of Twitter

 - Technologies Used: Ruby, RSpec, Sinatra, Postgres, CSS, HTML, Travis CI
 - Skills Learnt:
-	- How to apply ORM and transform DB entries into objects
+	- How to apply ORM and transform DB entries into Ruby objects
 	- Creating users and with ORM in mind
-	- Implementing user sign up, sign in, authentication using BCrypt Library & signout
+	- Implementing user sign up, sign in, authentication using BCrypt library & signout
+	- Using a Sinatra Flash gem to integrate the 'notification' system.

 ---

 ### Auxiliary resources

 - Built a simple Daily Diary App with Ruby & Sinatra.
 Users can write down their thoughts/ideas, and also edit & delete them.
-Repo [here](https://github.com/giorgigutsaevi/daily-diary-app)
+Repo [here](https://github.com/giorgigutsaevi/daily-diary-app).

 ## Daily Goals